marcancajas/nestedSortable/README.md

 This work is licensed under the MIT License.
 Which means you can do pretty much whatever you want with it.

-## What's new in version 2.0

-The biggest change is that your nested list can now behave as a tree with expand/collapse funcionality.
-Simply set `isTree` to **true** in the options and you are good to go!
-Check the [demo](http://mjsarfatti.com/sandbox/nestedSortable) out to see what can be done with nestedSortable and a little CSS.
-(Note that all **nestedSortable** does is to assign/remove classes on the fly)
-Also:
-- **isAllowed** function finally works as expected, see the docs below
-- Fixed: a small bug in the **protectRoot** function
-- Changed: no drop zone will appear at all if you try to nest an item under another one that has the *no-nesting* class.
-- Added: **doNotClear** option to prevent the plugin from deleting empty lists

 ## Features